kalintas/resume/resume.typ

 #show: template.with("Kerem Kalıntaş", info)

 == Profile
-An undergraduate computer engineering student at Dokuz Eylül University.
-Interested in low level programming.
+An undergraduate Computer Engineering student at Dokuz Eylül University, currently participating in the Erasmus+ student exchange program at Université Paris-Est Créteil.
 I excel in handling complex tasks, taking on responsibilities, and thriving in team environments.
 Values clean and elegant solutions to problems and knows the elegant solutions are only good if they are delivered without a compromise to the results.
 With over six years of passionate programming experience, I continue to expand my knowledge daily and am enthusiastic about learning even more.

 == Education
-#experience[*BSc in Computer Engineering* - Dokuz Eylül University (*GPA: 3.42 / 4*)][2022 - present]
+#experience[*BSc in Computer Engineering* - Dokuz Eylül University (*GPA: 3.12 / 4*)][2022 - present]

 == Interests
 Interested in nearly every topic of programming.
 This includes emulation, operating systems, computer architecture, machine learning, virtual machines, distributed systems, reverse engineering, 3D rendering, parallel and concurrent programming, compilers.

+== Volunteer Experience
+Ground Control System Team Member — Dokuz Eylül Aerial Vehicles (DEHA) — September 2023 \
+• Parcipated in the devolopment of Eyrie, a custom *GCS* for DEHA drones, built upon Nightingale, written in *Rust*.\
+Drone Barcode Reader Team Lead - Dokuz Eylül Aerial Vehicles (DEHA) — September 2023 present\
+• Led the development of a barcode reader software that does *image processing* using *OpenCV* for processing drone camera input and recognizing barcodes written in *Phyton*.\

 == Projects
 #project("gameboy")[gameboy][